roman-milk/roman-milk.github.io/jezebels.md

  "I don't think so."

  "Which part has been so bad, Jack?
 Three women making love to you day and night?
 The cuddling and cooing?
 The home cooked meals?
 The water park, where we had to practically drag you out of the place to go home?
 The kids, which you enjoy more than you'll admit?
 What didn't you like?"
-Report_Story #2